mrnajiboy/telegram-bulk-downloader/README.md

 # or
 python3 rename_telegram_bulk_dl_files.py
 ```
-Run this in your file output directory for quicker access, or enter the input file directory when prompted.
+Run this in your file output directory for quicker directory selection.